KenjiAu-Creator/MasterMind/README.md

 Once feedback is provided, another guess is made; guesses and feedback continue to alternate until either the codebreaker guesses correctly, or twelve incorrect guesses are made.

+masterMind was the first attempt. masterMind2 is the second attempt after looking at example code.
+This one has much better organization of code.